airyhq/airy/docs/docs/getting-started/installation/aws.md

 If you want to customize your `Airy Core` instance please see our [Configuration Section](configuration.md).

 After the installation, you can also interact with the components of `Airy Core` with the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line utility.
-The kubeconfig for the installed `Airy Core` can be found in the file `~/.airy/kube.conf`.
+You can find the kubeconfig of your Airy Core instance in `~/.airy/kube.conf`.

 ## Public webhooks